drscream/nic-cz-dns-crawler/README.md

 $ dns-crawler-controller domain-list.txt > result.json
 ```

-(in another shell) Start workers which process the domains and return results to the main process:
+(in another shell) Start workers which process the domains and return results to the controller:

 ```
 $ dns-crawler-workers